-Attendance is required at scheduled activities including labs to complete components of the course.
+Attendance is expected at scheduled activities including tutorials to complete components of the course.
 Lectures will be available as recordings.
+Other learning activities including tutorials will be available as recordings.
+The course will not include live online events.
 Attendance on campus is required for the test and exam.
 The activities for the course are scheduled as a standard weekly timetable.